Stirling Engine Software

 Over a time period of a year and a half I read all the information I could get my hands on.
 I also went through some serious design efforts of my own in order to gain a practical understanding of these engines.
 The end result is a practical information manual and design program.

 What was my motivation for creating Stirling engine design software?
 It’s simple.
-I wanted to create something affordable and of value to someone who wants to design and build a high-power Stirling engine.
+I wanted to create something of value to someone who wants to design and build a high-power Stirling engine.
 Never mind all those cute little models you see on YouTube, which anyone can build.
 I wanted to put together a guide for building an engine that will put out serious power!
 That said, I did not create a fabrication manual that tells you how to machine the different parts, or how to join different metals together.
 And I did not create a guide that tells you how big to make the linkages and crankshaft so that they can support the piston forces.
 Instead, what the program does is give you the information you need to figure these things out, based on the dimensions and type of materials you are using in your design.
 For instance, the program will give you information such as pressure, temperature, and speed, which you can use to calculate how strong to make the components.
 The program might also tell you why that engine you once built isn’t running.

 Needless to say, I am passionate about Stirling engines.
 They are impressive machines deserving of serious attention.
 And this is especially true now given that demand for alternative energy sources is growing faster than ever.